 - Juvenile detention sentence

-Vandalism charges are not simple pranks.
-They can carry long-lasting consequences.
-That’s why you need Kalinoski Law Offices.
+Our team argues the restitution payments owed after your child has been charged with criminal mischief.
+Vandalism charges are not simple pranks, moreover, they can carry long-lasting consequences.
+That’s why you need Kalinoski Law Offices to make them fair.

 Scranton Criminal Defense: Vandalism Charges

-Scranton criminal defense attorney Craig Kalinoski is committed to protecting you in and out of court to achieve the best possible results so you can put your legal concerns behind you and get on with your life.
+Scranton criminal defense attorney Craig Kalinoski will protect you in and out of court.
+We will achieve the best possible results so you can put your legal concerns behind you and get on with your life.
 Call (570) 207-4000 or use our contact form today to schedule an appointment and discuss your criminal mischief case during a free consultation.